openfisca/openfisca-doc/en/install.md

 pip install OpenFisca-Core
 ```

-> If you need to modify OpenFisca-Core source code, follow the [install for development](https://github.com/openfisca/openfisca-core#install-for-development) section. install it from git :
+> If you need to modify OpenFisca-Core source code, follow the [install for development](https://github.com/openfisca/openfisca-core#install-for-development) section.
->

 Then install OpenFisca-France from git: